What Can You Do When Insurance Does Not Cover Ketamine Treatment for Mental Health?

 Getting a Billing Consultant

 A good billing consultant will help you figure out if and how you can charge insurance providers for at least some parts of patients’ visits.
 There’s a myriad of billing and coding procedures that medical professionals are not aware of (Gruber et al., 2002).
-It’s best to leave these tasks to a true expert so you can maximize your patients’ insurance benefits and minimize out-of-pocket expenses.
+It’s best to leave these tasks to a true expert to maximize your patients’ insurance benefits and minimize out-of-pocket expenses.

 If you’re not keen on keeping the billing expert on staff, you may also pay them as a consultant to train you and your permanent employees in proper billing and coding practices.